 Hopping from twig to twig of the flowering quince, splashing up muddy water in a happy flurry of puddle-bathing.
 Birds in twosomes, small and tear-shaped, ribboning across the quiet roads.
 Black crow banking to land in a swanky curvet, long-fingered wing feathers splayed and lustrous.

-But the hawk.
+But the hawk?
 My heart leapt up at the flying of the hawk.
-The moment of seeing the hawk’s upward surge is the same moment of shaping its sound.
+The moment of seeing her upward surge is the same moment of shaping the word.

 No static pause waiting for translation.
-The vector of its flight – unlike the paths of airplanes and ships, winds and currents that I’ve been figuring all afternoon – a sum of arrowing urges I can only ever incompletely name – appetite, anger, fear, desire, the joy of sudden light.
+Unlike the paths of airplanes and ships, winds and currents, that I’ve been figuring all afternoon, the vector of the hawk’s flight is a sum of arrowing urges for which there is no satisfactory translation and which I can only ever incompletely name.
+Appetite.
+Fear.
+Anger.
+Desire.
+The joy of sudden light.